kanopi/drupal-mini-project/README.md

 1. Depending on how you installed PHP you will need to find where your specific `php.ini` file is.
 1. This will show the path to your `php.ini` file. `php -r 'phpinfo();' | grep 'php.ini'`
 1. Load the `php.ini` file in your favorite text editor and change the `memory_limit` to something like `512M`.

+## Installing Dependencies

+If you need to install modules and/or themes to complete your task, please feel free to.

+For contributed Drupal.org modules, please use composer:

+`composer require dupal/example`

+For custom modules, you can include them directly in the code base.